ShreyasLengade/ShreyasLengade/README.md

 **About Me:**
 - 🖋️ I completed my Bachelors in Computer Applications from Shivaji University, Sangli, India.
 - 🖋️ I have completed Masters in Business Analytics from Michael Smurfit Graduate Business School, Dublin
-- 👨🏻‍💼 I am looking for roles such as Data Engineer, BI Developer, BI Analyst, Software Engineer.
+- 👨🏻‍💼 I am looking for roles such as Software Engineer, Java Developer, Software Developer.
 - 📌 Scroll down to see my Pinned Repositories.
 - 📫 Please email via lengadeshreyas06work@gmail.com to reach me;
 <br/>